LED Grow Lights

 The name "Quantum Board LED grow light" stemmed from Horticulture Lighting Group, though the term is currently sometimes used for any LED in this design.
 They tend to have relatively low wattage diodes which are spread out over a large area on a board.
 These are becoming more popular recently, and appear to offer particularly good results for the amount of wattage utilized.

 The "spider style" LEDs are similar to Quantum Boards because the individual diodes are spread out and tend to be on the smaller side, however they are set on a panel with "arms" like a spider as opposed to a solid board.
 One very popular example is the SPYDRx line of LED lights.
 These typically have an incredibly high price, but cultivators that use them swear they get better results than any other kind of LED grow light.

 The standard panel LEDs have small to medium wattage diodes and the lamps have a tendency to be more compact.
 The majority of LED grow lights available today are in this style.
 They are kind of halfway between a Quantum Board and a COB Style light, with a mix of features from both.

 3. COB Style

 It's also typical to see LED grow lights that only have one COB per lamp.
-These make it easy to spread your light over a grow space, one lamp at a time.
+These make it easy to spread out your light over a grow space, one lamp at a time.
 Occasionally referred to as "AutoCOBs".
 Some LED grow lights have a single COB LED.
 Several units can be spread out as needed.

-Choose LED Grow Lights If:
+Pick LED Grow Lights If: